 Any electronic spatial data collected, manipulated, or purchased with CEPRA funds and/or local match funds shall be transferred in a mutually acceptable GIS format, along with appropriate documentation.
 Non-spatial data deliverables (textual, spreadsheet, database, etc.) must be delivered in standard text, image, or database formats, and on mutually acceptable delivery media.

-All potential and qualified project partners are expected to comply with these guidelines.
-A potential or qualified project partner who is unable to comply with these guidelines must provide a written justification detailing why an exception is warranted.
+All potential partners and QPPs are expected to comply with these guidelines.
+A potential partner or QPP who is unable to comply with these guidelines must provide a written justification detailing why an exception is warranted.

 PERMITTING